torvalds/linux/Documentation/media/uapi/cec/cec-ioc-receive.rst

    and is currently only available as a staging kernel module.

-To receive a CEC message the application has to fill in the :c:type:`struct cec_msg` and pass it to :ref:`ioctl CEC_RECEIVE <CEC_RECEIVE>`.
+To receive a CEC message the application has to fill in the ``timeout`` field of :c:type:`struct cec_msg` and pass it to :ref:`ioctl CEC_RECEIVE <CEC_RECEIVE>`.
-The :ref:`ioctl CEC_RECEIVE <CEC_RECEIVE>` is only available if ``CEC_CAP_RECEIVE`` is set.
-If the file descriptor is in non-blocking mode and there are no received messages pending, then it will return -1 and set errno to the EAGAIN error code.
-If the file descriptor is in blocking mode and ``timeout`` is non-zero and no message arrived within ``timeout`` milliseconds, then it will return -1 and set errno to the ETIMEDOUT error code.
+If the file descriptor is in non-blocking mode and there are no received messages pending, then it will return -1 and set errno to the ``EAGAIN`` error code.
+If the file descriptor is in blocking mode and ``timeout`` is non-zero and no message arrived within ``timeout`` milliseconds, then it will return -1 and set errno to the ``ETIMEDOUT`` error code.

+A received message can be:

+1. a message received from another CEC device (the ``sequence`` field will be 0).
+2. the result of an earlier non-blocking transmit (the ``sequence`` field will be non-zero).

 To send a CEC message the application has to fill in the :c:type:`struct cec_msg` and pass it to
 :ref:`ioctl CEC_TRANSMIT <CEC_TRANSMIT>`.
 The :ref:`ioctl CEC_TRANSMIT <CEC_TRANSMIT>` is only available if
 ``CEC_CAP_TRANSMIT`` is set.
-If there is no more room in the transmit queue, then it will return -1 and set errno to the EBUSY error code.
+If there is no more room in the transmit queue, then it will return -1 and set errno to the ``EBUSY`` error code.
+The transmit queue has enough room for 18 messages (about 1 second worth of 2-byte messages).
+Note that the CEC kernel framework will also reply to core messages (see :ref:cec-core-processing), so it is not a good idea to fully fill up the transmit queue.

+If the file descriptor is in non-blocking mode then the transmit will return 0 and the result of the transmit will be available via :ref:`ioctl CEC_RECEIVE <CEC_RECEIVE>` once the transmit has finished (including waiting for a reply, if requested).

+The ``sequence`` field is filled in for every transmit and this can be checked against the received messages to find the corresponding transmit result.

 .. _cec-msg: